 Technologies and Instrumentation in the HTS Resource

-The High-Throughput Screening Shared Resource has three Biomek FX robotic liquid handlers with exchangeable 96- and 384-pipette heads for standard HTS liquid handling, a Biomek Span-8, and an Echo 555 for selecting compounds or siRNAs of interest from screening plates (cherry-picking).
+The High-Throughput Screening Shared Core has three Biomek FX robotic liquid handlers with exchangeable 96- and 384-pipette heads for standard HTS liquid handling, a Biomek Span-8, and an Echo 555 for selecting compounds or siRNAs of interest from screening plates (cherry-picking).

 The Echo is also used to dispense compounds for both single- and multi-dose experiments to support HTS confirmation screening and SAR studies.